 - 16°C when you're away from home and sleeping.

 - 21°C when you're relaxing or watching TV.

 - 18°C when you're cooking or doing housework.

 - Set it and forget it.
 Set your thermostat to adjust at certain times of the day, like when you're asleep or at work.
 Have your thermostat warm up right before you usually get home in the evening.

 - Manage settings on the go.
 If you make spontaneous evening plans and have a WiFi-enabled smart thermostat, adjust it right from your smartphone so your home doesn’t get warmed up for your arrival.

 - Do you have baseboard heating or rely on portable space heaters?
 They can be inefficient, especially for large spaces.
-Make sure you're using yours as efficiently as possible.

 - 'Smart' thermostat "learn your routine."
 Thermostats like the Nest will learn your daily routine and automatically adjust the temperature for you.

 A drafty home is an inefficiently-heated home.
 If your home is losing warm air to the outside and letting cold air gust in, you're wasting heat.
 Sealing gaps and cracks can help, reducing heat loss by up to 10%.
 Plus, it's a simple job that only involves a little bit of work.

 Here are some simple how-to videos:

 It's also important to use window coverings effectively to minimize heat loss during the winter.

 Most portable space heaters use a lot of electricity so if the room you're trying to heat is large, or you have multiple heaters in multiple rooms, they can quickly rack up your bill.